Friedrich Wilhelm von Buxhoeveden: Family

-Buxhoevden's wife, countess Natalia Alexeyeva, was the illegitimate daughter of Grigory Orlov (1734–1783) by a lady of the court, but her mother – contrary to some claims – was not the Empress Catherine, but a member of the Apraksin family.
+Buxhoevden's wife, countess Natalia Alexeyeva, was a daughter of the imperial court; her exact parentage has been disputed by historians.
+(Note: The Biografiskt lexikon för Finland identifies her as a daughter of Empress Catherine the Great, while other sources identify her as an illegitimate daughter of Grigory Orlov by a member of the Apraksin family.)
 Buxhoeveden's granddaughter Varvara Nelidova was a mistress of Nicholas I of Russia (1796–1855) for 17 years (1832–1855).